hfeng101/timetrading/README.md

--timetrading
+timetrading
 ============

-APP to make our time more valuable
+An APP to make our time more valuable